lowRISC/opentitan/hw/ip/otbn/doc/dv/index.md

   Tracked as `top_addr_cross`.
 - Load from an invalid address (aligned but above the top of memory) Tracked as `oob_addr_cross`.
+- Load from a calculated negative invalid address (aligned but unsigned address exceeds the top of memory) Tracked as `oob_addr_neg_cross`.
 - Load from a "barely invalid" address (just above the top of memory) Tracked as `barely_oob_addr_cross`.
 - Misaligned address tracking.